Family & Companions

-With two extremely photogenic parents, it came as no surprise that Jolie inherited gorgeous good looks, with her most striking being her lush lips.
+With two extremely photogenic parents, it came as no surprise that Jolie inherited gorgeous good looks, most strikingly her lush lips.
 Her comeliness allowed her to segue back into show business, first as a professional model, and later as an actress in music videos.
 In addition to appearing in five student films directed by her older brother, Jolie became a member of the Los Angeles Metropolitan Theatre Company, where she honed her craft alongside such veteran players as Holly Hunter, Ed Harris and Amy Madigan.
-Jolie made her return to the screen playing a heroic human/machine hybrid in the above-average direct-to-video sci-fi actioner "Cyborg II: Glass Shadows" (1993), but the entry went virtually unnoticed by critics.
+Jolie made her return to the screen playing a heroic human/machine hybrid in the direct-to-video sci-fi actioner "Cyborg II: Glass Shadows" (1993), but the entry went virtually unnoticed by critics.
 Luckily, her flashy role as Kate (a.k.a.
 'Acid Burn') in the cyber-thriller "Hackers" (1995) garnered her more attention and better notices.
-Paired with rising young British actor Jonny Lee Miller eventually culminated in their wedding in 1996.
+Jolie's chemistry with rising young British actor Jonny Lee Miller eventually culminated in their wedding in 1996.
 Though the two would divorce just three years later, Jolie and Miller would remain close friends even after their break-up.

-The actress returned to familiar territory for her comeback screen vehicle, the sequel "Lara Croft Tomb Raider: The Cradle of Life" (2003), a lackluster follow-up to a lackluster first outing.
-Reflecting their off-screen internecine tensions, Voight did not reprise his role in this follow-up.
-"Cradle of Life" was followed by a turn in the righteous political/romantic drama "Beyond Borders" (2003).
-After this came a dangerous foray into Ashley Judd territory with a starring role in the routine thriller "Taking Lives" (2004), in which Jolie played an FBI profiler caught up in dangerous and erotic intrigue.
+The actress returned to familiar territory for her comeback screen vehicle, the sequel "Lara Croft Tomb Raider: The Cradle of Life" (2003).
+"Cradle of Life" was followed by a turn in the political/romantic drama "Beyond Borders" (2003).
+After this came a starring role in the thriller "Taking Lives" (2004), in which Jolie played an FBI profiler caught up in dangerous and erotic intrigue.
 Signing up for another purely commercial vehicle, the actress adopted another rich accent as she cheekily played the eye patch-sporting Captain Frankie Cook, the leader of an all-female amphibious attack squadron, in the retro action-adventure "Sky Captain & the World of Tomorrow" (2004).
 Cast opposite Jude Law and fellow Oscar winner Gwyneth Paltrow, Jolie joined the CGI-laden action-adventure battling giant robots in an Art Deco environment.
 Jolie then lent her voice to the finny femme fatale, Lola, in DreamWorks' CGI-animated underwater underworld opus "A Shark's Tale" (2004).
-Finally, Jolie closed out the year with a bizarrely seductive turn as Alexander's mother, Olympias, who raises her son to believe in his impressive destiny, in Oliver Stone's historical epic "Alexander the Great," which bombed at the box office.
+Finally, Jolie closed out the year with a bizarrely seductive turn as Alexander's mother, Olympias, who raises her son to believe in his impressive destiny, in Oliver Stone's historical epic "Alexander the Great" (2004).